DC Circulator: Rosslyn – Georgetown – Dupont

+This line operated from Dupont Circle primarily via M Street through Georgetown and travels over the Key Bridge to Rosslyn.
+This route replaced the former Georgetown Metro Connection "blue bus."
+This service was discontinued on October 1, 2024 and replaced by additional WMATA 38B service.

+Routes discontinued prior to phase out

 Smithsonian – National Gallery of Art

 Until 2011 this line ran only on summer weekends, serving the National Mall in a loop along Constitution Avenue, 1st Street NE/SE, Independence Avenue, and 17th Street NW/SW.
 The line was replaced by the more extensive National Mall route in June 2015.

 Convention Center – SW Waterfront

 A north-south line connected the Washington Convention Center with the Southwest Waterfront and operated primarily along 7th and 9th streets, which have bus lanes.
 The service was eliminated on September 25, 2011 due to low ridership.
 A new Metrobus route, 74, was opened on September 23, 2011 along the 7th Street corridor between the Washington Convention Center and the Waterfront neighborhood, replacing the Circulator line and the eliminated portion of Metrobus Routes 70 and 71 from Pennsylvania Avenue to the South.
 The 74 bus costs more to ride and offers less frequent service, but the District officials said the ridership on the Circulator was too low to continue it.